openbaton/docs/docs/vim-instance-documentation.md

 The *Virtualised Infrastructure Manager* (Vim) is the functional block, responsible for controlling and managing the NFVI compute, storage and network resources, usually within one operator's Infrastructure Domain.

-In OpenBaton a Vim Instance is described by an object Json.
+In OpenBaton a Vim Instance is described by a Json object.

-For working with Vim Instance in the folders `plugins` under nfvo should be a jar file that implements the interface to the your Data Center Manager ( i.e. [Openstack] )
+For working with Vim Instance, in the folders `plugins` under nfvo folder should be a jar file that implements the interface to the your Data Center Manager ( i.e. [Openstack] )
-(you can change the folder where the OpenBaton search the plugins just change the variable `vim-plugin-installation-dir` in the `openbaton.properties` file under /etc/openbaton)
+(you can change the folder where the OpenBaton searches for the plugins by changing the variable `vim-plugin-installation-dir` in the `openbaton.properties` file under /etc/openbaton)

-The file JSON of Vim Instance allows to OpenBaton to call OpenStack and for managing the lifecycle of VMs where the VNF will be deployed and configured by OpenBaton
+The JSON file of Vim Instance allows OpenBaton to call OpenStack and manage the lifecycle of VMs where the VNF will be deployed and configured by OpenBaton

 The Json looks like